lokin7778/CSE_1223_Word-Guessing_Game/README.md

 while((word = reader.readLine()) != null)

 2. Another problem I faced was the nullpointerexception, the code will crash in the end if we use .isEmpty().
 So we need to use the null.

+3. Another problem I faced was in the getCharacterGuess method, where I returned the char outside the else block causing an error in the code.
+Soln.
+I returned a null value in the if block to handle the error, and then finally returned the original return character in the else block.